 Being a small city, Lansing does not have a public transit system used by locals to get to and from work.

-The per capita income in Lansing in 2010 was $25,355, which is upper middle income relative to Kansas and the nation.
-This equates to an annual income of $101,420 for a family of four.
+The per capita income in Lansing in 2010 was $31,982, which is wealthy relative to Kansas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $127,928 for a family of four.
 However, Lansing contains both very wealthy and poor people as well.

-Lansing is a somewhat ethnically-diverse city.
+Lansing is a very ethnically-diverse city.
 The people who call Lansing home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lansing residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lansing include Irish, English, French , and Italian.
+Important ancestries of people in Lansing include German, Irish, English, European, and Dutch.

 The most common language spoken in Lansing is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German/Yiddish.